“What a fantastic place and people. Thank you for an amazing experience. A truly unique place.” Pete Rosenfeld

 Day 0 – Arrive in Yellowknife

-Arctic Photography Workshop participants are encouraged to arrive in Yellowknife early to avoid any issues with weather or luggage and airline delays.
+The anticipation begins!
+Relax with an overnight stay in Yellowknife.
+All Arctic Photography Workshop participants are encouraged to arrive in Yellowknife early to avoid any issues with weather or luggage and airline delays.
 The float plane flight to Peterson’s Point lake Lodge departs in the morning, and some airlines will not have schedules that allow you to make the connection.
 Consider signing up for our pre-workshop trip extension packages; they are designed to get you set-up before your workshop plus, provide the best of what our area has to offer – from nature hikes, boating on Great Slave Lake to watching the aurora, these extra days are a great way to share in excitement before flying to the majestic barrens.

 DAY 1 – Destination Peterson’s Point Lake Lodge

+The adventure begins!
 One of our friendly representatives will pick you (with accompanying luggage) up at your hotel to drive you to the Air Tindi float base.
-While luggage is weight and the plane is being loaded enjoy a lakeside complimentary continental breakfast of fresh fruit, freshly baked bannock, preserves & celebratory beverage before your scenic float plane flight to Peterson’s Point Lake Lodge.
+While luggage is weighed and the plane is being loaded enjoy a lakeside complimentary continental breakfast of fresh fruit, freshly baked bannock, preserves & celebratory beverage before your scenic float plane flight to Peterson’s Point Lake Lodge.
 Upon your arrival, our team will provide an introduction and safety briefing over lunch.
 After a guided tour of the lodge and getting settled into your assigned cabin there is time for a nearby hiking excursion.

-Day 2 – 5: Photography/Hiking/Daily Excursions
+Day 2 – 5: Tremendous Photography/Nature Hiking/Daily Excursions

 Your days will include guided hiking and boating excursions, where you can walk in deeply entrenched caribou paths, or climb rolling hills and sand eskers – always on the look for wildlife, intricate macro compositions, colourful landscapes and sweeping vistas.
 Your workshop leader will be alongside to assist with camera settings, composition advise or any help you may need, moving along at your own pace.
 Evenings may be dedicated to photo reviews, critiques and instruction, depending on group dynamics. weather permitting, nights will be spend fine tuning aurora photography skills, milky way photography , light painting or stargazing.
 Spectacular morning sunrises may also have you waking early to capture these moments too.
 Day and night-time activities will be adjusted to conditions, along with the energy and feedback from the group.